monika200/AWS/CLOUD.md

 4. Efficiency-All resouces are managed by the cloud server, users don't have to worry about the underlying cost of infrastructure and maintenance.

-To know more about cloud computing click below link [CLOUD COMPUTING](https://www.w3schools.in/cloud-computing/cloud-computing/)
+To know more about cloud computing click
+[CLOUD COMPUTING](https://www.w3schools.in/cloud-computing/cloud-computing/)